Choose the plan that meets your needs and spend more time enjoying your international experience not worrying about your insurance coverage.

 For many of these people, “home” may have a different meaning.
 However, after five years of living as an expatriate in Dubai, IMG’s Paul Gordon has come to call the UAE home.

-Read on to learn how he found comfort, connections and culture shock in his new country.
+Read on to learn how he learned to adjust to expat life and found comfort, connections and culture shock in his new country.

 After living in the UAE for 20 years, my (now) wife, Rebecca, decided to move to the UK to live with me in 2009.
 She put most of her belongings — including the furniture from her house — in storage, and made the 7,000+ kilometer move to Birmingham, England.